-Anyway, I hope you enjoy making this recipe.
-Please let me know what you think in the comments or tag me on Instagram with your creations @nothangryanymore.
+I hope you enjoy making this recipe.
+Please let me know what you think in the comments and don’t forget to tag me @nothangryanymore in your creations on Instagram.
+I love seeing them!

 Chickpea – No Tuna – Sandwich